Knicks vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- The Knicks have gone 6-4 over their past 10 games, with a 6-4 record against the spread in that span.
+- The Knicks are 6-4 against the spread and 6-4 overall over their last 10 games.

-- In their past 10 contests, the Knicks have gone over the total five times.
+- The Knicks have gone over the total in five of their last 10 contests.

-- Against the spread, New York has played worse when playing at home, covering 19 times in 41 home games, and 27 times in 41 road games.

 - New York is 37-25 against the spread and 39-23 overall when scoring more than 106.9 points.